roboconf/roboconf-web-administration/readme.md

 	karma start --single-run

 Gulp is the build tool.
 It runs Karma to run tests during the build chain.
 So, you can use both of them.

+## Code organization

+Under **src**, the code is organized in functional modules.
+Such a module contains all the JS scripts and HTML templates for a given feature (applications templates, preferences, etc).

+Under **target/dev**, we group things according to their type.
+All the JS files go under **js**.
+All the HTML templates go under **templates**.
+Notice that Gulp injects all the JS and CSS scripts automatically in the index.html file.

+Under **target/dist**, we group things differently.
+Bower dependencies are filtered and copied under **lib**.
+All the application's JS scripts are merged into **roboconf.min.js**.
+And the CSS as well as the index files are minified too.